boostercloud/booster/docs/README.md

 There are several ways to do this.
 Here we show the simplest one for learning purposes.

-First, we modify the example shown in the section ["Sending tokens with apollo clients](#sending-tokens-with-apollo-clients) so that the token is stored in a global variable and the Apollo links get the token from it.
+First, we modify the example shown in the section [Sending tokens with apollo clients](#sending-tokens-with-apollo-clients) so that the token is stored in a global variable and the Apollo links get the token from it.
 That variable will be updated when the user signs-in and the token is refreshed:

 ```typescript
 import { split, HttpLink } from '@apollo/client';